 2- Add more coats:

-Keep in mind that unlike paint (which often dries with darker shade), stain will most of the times dry lighter.
+Keep in mind that unlike paint (which often dries with darker shade), the stain will most of the time dry lighter.

 Letting it dry properly and adding more coats of stain can therefore work better to make the wood darker.